Jian: Materials

-Jian were originally made from bronze, then steel as metal technology advanced.
-There are some, perhaps ceremonial, jian which are carved from a single solid piece of jade.
+As with many ancient Chinese weapons, the jian were originally made of bronze, and then of tempered carbon steel as metallurgical technologies advanced.
+For training and non-combative applications (e.g. ceremonial or decorative), the jian might also be made of less-hard materials such as spring steel, wood, thermoplastic polymer and, in rear cases, carved from a single solid piece of jade.

-Traditional jian blades are usually of sanmei (three plate) construction, which involved sandwiching a core of hard steel between two plates of softer steel.
-The central plate protrudes slightly from its surrounding pieces, allowing for a sharp edge, while the softer spine protects the brittle core.
-Some blades had wumei or five plate construction, with two more soft plates being used at the central ridge.
+Traditional jian blades are usually of sanmei (three-plate) construction, which involved sandwiching a core (spine) of harder steel between two plates of softer steel.
+The central plate protrudes slightly from its surrounding pieces, allowing for hard sharpened edges, while the softer plates acts as reinforcing composites that protect the brittle core from bending stress.
+Some blades had wumei or five-plate construction, with two more soft plates being used at the central ridge.
 Bronze jian were often made in a somewhat similar manner: in this case an alloy with a high copper content would be used to make a resilient core and spine, while the edge would be made from a high-tin-content alloy for sharpness and welded onto the rest of the blade.

-The sword smiths of China are often credited with the forging technologies that traveled to Vietnam, Japan and Korea to allow sword smiths there to create such weapons as the katana.
+The Chinese swordsmiths are often credited with the forging technologies that spread to Vietnam, Japan and Korea, allowing local blacksmiths there to create weapons as the katana.
 These technologies include folding, inserted alloys, and differential hardening of the edge.
-While the Japanese would be more influenced by the Chinese dāo (single-edged swords of various forms), the early Japanese swords known as ken are often based on jian.
+While the Japanese katana would be more influenced by the Chinese tangdao (Tang dynasty straight sabers), the early Japanese swords known as ken are often based on the jian.
 The Korean version of the jian is known as the geom or gum, and these swords often preserve features found in Ming-era jian, such as openwork pommels and sharply angled tips.

-In martial art schools wooden swords are used for training, so most martial arts students' first experience with a jian in modern times is with one of those weapons.
-Before schools were a formal way of passing on sword knowledge, students may have begun with a simple wooden stick when training with their teacher.
+In martial art schools, wooden swords are used for swordfighting training, so most martial arts students' first experience with a jian in modern times is with one of those training weapons.
+Before schools were a formal way of passing on swordsmanship knowledge, students may have begun with a simple wooden stick when training with their teacher.
 In some religious Taoist sects, those wooden practice swords have come to have an esoteric ritual purpose.
 Some claim that these wooden swords metaphorically represent the discipline of an accomplished student.

-Contemporary jian are often forged (shaped with heat and hammer) and assembled by mostly traditional methods for training of practitioners of Chinese martial arts around the world.
-These jian vary greatly in quality and historical accuracy.

-Contemporary jian are also sometimes forgeries (artificially aged and misrepresented as antiques) for sale to tourists and collectors who cannot distinguish them from true antiques.
+While traditionally jian are often hammer-forged (either manually or using a trip hammer), contemporary swordsmith often use modern power hammer or hydraulic press while assembling the jian by mostly traditional methods.
+Some jian used purely for display purposes would use stainless steel, which is corrosion-resistant but considered too brittle for functional combat blades, sometimes pattern-welded to create a Damascus steel-like aesthetic.
+These contemporary jian can vary greatly in quality and historical accuracy, and are also sometimes forgeries (artificially aged and misrepresented as antique collectibles) for sale to tourists and collectors who cannot distinguish them from true antiques.